ValyrianTech/genselfie/README.md

 | `DATA_DIR` | Directory for database and uploads | No (default: /workspace) |

 The default `DATA_DIR=/workspace` works automatically with RunPod network volumes.
 For local development, set `DATA_DIR=./data` or another local path.

+### Stripe on RunPod

+When running on RunPod with Stripe payments, you must set the `PUBLIC_URL` environment variable to your RunPod proxy URL.
+This is required because Stripe redirects users back to your app after payment, and it needs the public-facing URL (not the internal IP).

+1. In the RunPod dashboard, find your pod's **Proxy URL** (e.g., `https://abc123-8000.proxy.runpod.net`)
+2. Set this as the `PUBLIC_URL` environment variable or configure it in the admin panel under **Stripe Settings**

+Without this, Stripe redirects will fail because they'll use the internal container URL which isn't accessible from the internet.

 ## Project Structure